Disney-Pixar provided me with an all-expense paid trip to Pixar Animation Studios for the #GoodDinoEvent. All opinions are my own.

 Fun Fact: The building where Pixar Animation Studios is, took as long to create as a Pixar movie (4-5 years)!

 In the picture below, notice the brick.
-Steve Jobs loved the look and color and requested the same brick that was used on the Hills Brothers building in San Francisco be incorporated into Pixar.
+Steve Jobs loved the look and color and requested the same brick was used on the Hills Brothers building in San Francisco be incorporated into Pixar.

 Fun Fact: The brick is now an established pattern.
 You can even purchase it, ask for it by its name: “Pixar Brick”.